Pechino Express: Season 3: Pechino Express - Ai confini dell'Asia (2014)

 Bali, final destination of season 3.

-Season 3 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 7, 2014 to November 3, 2014.
-The subtitle of the season was Ai confini dell'Asia (At the boundaries of Asia) and the route started at the royal palace in Mandalay, Myanmar, and finished at the Lotus Garden in Ubud, Bali, Indonesia, going across Myanmar, Malaysia, Singapore and Indonesia.
+Season 3 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 7 to November 3, 2014.
+The subtitle of the season was Ai confini dell'Asia (At the boundaries of Asia) and the route started in Myanmar, at the royal palace in Mandalay, amd continued through Malaysia, Singapore and Indonesia, finishing at the Lotus Garden in Ubud, on the island of Bali.
 The winners of the season were comicians and TV personalities Stefano Corti and Alessandro Onnis, I coinquilini (The flatmates).